-Most people already know that Bamboo is a beautiful, exotic plant that comes in a variety of colors to brighten up the landscape.
-However, it’s also associated with being an invasive plant that can quickly take over an area.
-But not all varieties are invasive.
-It’s actually extremely easy to care for and grows very well in containers as the perfect houseplant.
+Most people already know that bamboo is a beautiful, exotic plant that comes in a variety of colors to brighten up the landscape.
+But let's dig a little deeper and explore its planting benefits and care instructions, as well as how to stop the spread of it.

+Bamboo is associated with being an invasive plant that can quickly take over an area.
+But not all types of bamboo are invasive.
+It’s actually extremely easy to care for and grows very well in containers as the perfect house plant.

 What is Bamboo?

-Bamboo comes in a variety of different colors, with stalks ranging from reds and yellows to light and dark greens.
+There are over 1,000 different types.
+Bamboo comes in a variety of different colors, with stalks ranging from blacks and goldens to light and dark greens.

-How to Stop the Spread?
+How to Stop the Spread of Invasive Bamboo

 Running plants are the varieties that spread out over large areas.
 They have roots called rhizomes that spread out horizontally from the root system and produce new shoots.
 The rhizomes stay close to the surface and can be found about 10 to 12 inches below the soil line.